Pohick Church: Cemetery

-Other notable figures buried at Pohick Church include novelist and playwright Paul Kester.
+Other notable figures buried at Pohick Church include Marion Moncure Duncan, the 25th President General of the Daughters of the American Revolution, and the novelist and playwright Paul Kester.
 Kester, whose brother Vaughan is memorialized inside the church, had lived locally at both Gunston Hall and Woodlawn at different stages of his career, and had served for a time as a member of the church vestry.
 George A. Malcolm, teacher at the Lorton Valley School and Fairfax County deputy sheriff, is also interred in the churchyard; he was shot on April 6, 1905, while attempting to arrest a man who had been harassing students at the school, and became the County's first law enforcement officer to be killed in the line of duty.
 Harrison Howell Dodge is also buried in the cemetery, as is former White House Chief Usher Howell G. Crim.
 Near the Fitzhugh graves is a memorial marker to Long Tom, a chief of the Doeg tribe, who according to legend was killed by Susanna Alexander to save either herself or her husband John during an attack.
 According to Alexander family lore, he was buried at the Preston plantation cemetery and his remains were moved to Pohick with those of the family; the exact location of his grave in the churchyard, however, is not known.
 A memorial to John Augustine Washington, brother of George, was erected by a local chapter of the Daughters of the American Revolution in 1986, but it does not mark a known gravesite.
 Also in the churchyard is the grave of Carnegie Medal recipient John Charles Springer, who served as a vestryman at the church and as secretary of the Historic Pohick Church Foundation.

 A memorial to the unknown dead interred in the cemetery was erected in 1925, and has since been set into the brick wall surrounding the parish house.
 It reads:

 Several surveys of the cemetery have taken place over the years, beginning with that done by Carrie White Avery in 1923.
 The results of another survey, done in 1967, were published by Edna May Stevens and Lesba Lewis Thompson as Tombstone Records of Pohick Church, Fairfax County, Virginia.
 A third survey, done by members of the Church of Jesus Christ of Latter-day Saints from the Annandale, Virginia stake, was sponsored by the Fairfax Genealogical Society; its results were checked against earlier parish records, and the entire survey was rechecked for errors in the summer of 1998.